 This was the day our 11-month old baby boy was going to have his third major surgery in 3 months.
 That mass in his neck – it kept coming back.
 They just could not make it stop coming back.

 They settled us out in the waiting room.
 It was so sadly familiar to us now.
 This time, though, it was filled with people who loved us.
-They knew our story.
-They knew how scared we were.
-They knew how tired we had become.
+They knew our story, knew how scared we were.
+And they also knew how tired we had become.
 These beautiful people came to help lift him high, and to hold us up.
 Literally.

 There was a problem.
 Surgery was stopped.
 Aborted.
 Canceled.
 Malignant Hyperthermia.
 Very rare.
 Never heard of it.
 Not breathing.
 Dantrolene given.
 Only antidote.
 ICU.

 He laid there so still amongst the beeps and tubes.
 No matter what they did to him … he just laid there.
 No smiles, no laughs.
 Just stillness.
-He seemed so different … not our happy boy … even his crazy hair had gone flat.
+He seemed so different, so quiet … not our happy boy … even his crazy hair now laid flat against his head.

-As I watched him lay there I just grew angrier.
-In fact, so much angrier that I took the whole mess – all the awful months of trying to fix things, all the exhaustion, all the disruption of our happy life – and I wadded it all up in a giant ball and I threw it at Him.
+As I watched him lie there I just grew angrier.
+In fact, so much angrier that I took the whole mess – all the awful months of trying to fix things, all the exhaustion, all the disruption of our happy life – and I wadded it all up in a giant ball and I threw it straight at God.

 Then I climbed up into that crib.
 I didn’t care what anybody said.
 He must be scared.
 He was just a baby.
 I curled up with my baby boy.
-Even with all those tubes and wires.
+Even with all those tubes, wires, and beeps.
 I just held him.
-Still he just laid there.
+Helplessly.
+And still … he just laid there.

 But not alone now.